 In December 2018, former United Nations High Commissioner for Human Rights

-Princess Haya bint Hussein, an old friend of Robinson's, and was requested to go to Dubai by Princess Haya and that Haya paid the fare, less than two weeks after the BBC ran a documentary detailing Sheikha Latifa's failed escape attempt in March.[109][110][111]
+BBC ran a documentary detailing Latifa's failed escape attempt in March.[106][107][108]
 Robinson admits she was "horribly tricked" when photographs of the private lunch were made public and that both she and Haya had been told of details of Latifa's

-bipolar disorder, a condition which she does not have.[112]
-Latifa's cousin Marcus Essabri reported that Latifa's photos with Mary Robinson seems to show Latifa medicated while held in Dubai under her father's orders.[19]
+bipolar disorder, a condition which she does not have.[109]
+Latifa's cousin Marcus Essabri reported that Latifa's photos with Mary Robinson seem to show Latifa medicated while held in Dubai under her father's orders.[18]
 She has not been seen in public since.

 In 2021, investigative reporting into the

-In December 2019 a UK family court ruled that
+In December 2019, a UK

-High Court ruled that agents of Sheikh Mohammed used the Israeli Pegasus spyware to hack the phones of Princess Haya, her solicitors, a personal assistant and two members of her security team in the summer of 2020.
+Pegasus spyware to hack the phones of Princess Haya, her solicitors, a personal assistant and two members of her security team in the summer of 2020.
 The court ruled that the agents acted "with the express or implied authority" of the sheikh; he denied knowledge of the hacking.
 The judgment referred to the hacking as "serial breaches of (UK) domestic criminal law", "in violation of fundamental common law and

-ECHR rights", "interference with the process of this court and the mother's access to justice" and "abuse of power" by a head of state.[125]
+ECHR rights", "interference with the process of this court and the mother's access to justice" and "abuse of power" by a

 Child camel jockeys

-In 2006, a UNICEF-sponsored program with the UAE government resulted in the repatriation of hundreds of children formerly enslaved as camel jockeys, and provided them with social services and compensation upon return to their home countries of Pakistan, Sudan, Mauritania, and Bangladesh.
-The UAE government set aside US$2.7 million in initial funding in 2005 with an additional $9 million for the second phase, and to enforce compliance, adopted a law officially banning the practice with penalties of jail time and a $27,200 fine.[127]
-UNICEF endorsed the UAE's efforts and expressed the hopes that "the UAE's programme will serve as a model to other countries in the region, as a means of ending all forms of exploitation of children".[128]
+UNICEF-sponsored program with the UAE government resulted in the repatriation of hundreds of children formerly enslaved as camel jockeys, and provided them with social services and compensation upon return to their home countries of Pakistan, Sudan, Mauritania, and Bangladesh.
+The UAE government set aside US$2.7 million in initial funding in 2005 with an additional $9 million for the second phase, and to enforce compliance, adopted a law officially banning the practice with penalties of jail time and a $27,200 fine.[126]UNICEF endorsed the UAE's efforts and expressed the hopes that "the UAE's programme will serve as a model to other countries in the region, as a means of ending all forms of exploitation of children".[127]

-In September 2006, Mohammed was accused of encouraging the abduction and enslavement of thousands of boys for use as
+In September 2006, Mohammed was accused of encouraging the abduction and enslavement of thousands of boys for use as jockeys in

 camel races.
 A

-class-action suit was filed against him in the US state of Florida.[129][130][131]
+class-action suit was filed against him in the US state of Florida.[128][129][130]
 In 2006, American lawyers representing the UAE raised a motion to dismiss the lawsuit on the grounds that none of the involved parties resided in the US, arguing that the UN program best served the interests of the children.
-In July 2007, judge
+In July 2007, Judge

 Cecilia Altonaga accepted the motion and dismissed the suit.[132]